Lumieducation/H5P-Nodejs-library/docs/advanced/authorization.md

 ## Acknowledgement

-The development of this feature was kindly funded by PHWE Systeme GmbH und Co.
+The development of this feature was kindly funded by PHYWE Systeme GmbH und Co.
 KG (https://www.phywe.de/).